-If the vehicle is deemed compliant, an inspection certificate is issued and an inspection sticker is affixed to the vehicle.
+If the vehicle is deemed compliant, a mechanical inspection certificate is issued and an inspection sticker is affixed to the vehicle.

 Repairs must be made within 48 hours and meet the requirements of our road vehicle inspection agents.

 The vehicle is prohibited from road use until the repairs have been made to the satisfaction of our road vehicle inspection agents.

-Vehicle owners may implement a Preventative Maintenance Program and have it recognized by the SAAQ to be released from the requirement of submitting their vehicles to this inspection.
+Vehicle owners may implement a Preventative Maintenance Program and have it recognized by the SAAQ to be released from the requirement of submitting their vehicles to periodic mechanical inspections.
 The choice is theirs to make.

 Refer to the detailed information based on the type of vehicle used: